lukekido/Graphics_engine_on_JSOS/README.md

 This is a fork from randomusbs11's AutoVM, from replit.
 In this fork I'll try to build Tengoku- over it and implement the graphics engine runtime to run on (async) parallel.

-# How to use?

-Simply click on the Run Button and press Enter key.
 ---

 # Variables